 - Screw This, I'm Outta Here!: When English and Bough watch a huge fire going on at the Cote du Roc restaurant, which was accidentally started by English, they hide in bushes.

-- Squish the Cheeks: Johnny and his partner's faces are squeezed against the car window from the inside when Johnny accidentally inflates the rubber dinghy inside the car.
+- Squish the Cheeks: Johnny and his partner's faces are squeezed against the car window from the inside when Johnny accidentally inflates a rubber dinghy inside their car.

 - Tricked-Out Shoes: Magnetic ones, to be exact.
 However, using them to walk up a boat will cause other metal items in the ship to be attracted to it, which will inevitably blow the wearer's cover.
 English and Bough learn this the hard way.

 - Two-Keyed Lock: The missile on the submarine is launched using two keys.